dmitigr/pgspa/README.md

 Per-directory configuration
 ---------------------------

-Each subdirectory of the project directory can contain the configuration file.
+Each subdirectory of the project directory can contain the configuration file named `.pgspa_config`.
 The format of this file is very simple:

     parameter1 = value_without_spaces
     parameter2 = 'value with spaces'